polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

 ## Xcode

 Xcode has out of the box support for switching between different Swift toolchains.
-The `Xcode > Toolchains` menu lists all installed toolchains in the system:
+The `Xcode > Toolchains` menu lists all installed toolchains:

 ![](/assets/posts/managing-multiple-swift-versions-locally/select-toolchain.png)